SeiryuZ/HemeWeb/proposal/README.md

 of blood flow [1].
 Part of the software construct a 3D blood vessels from a CT scan or microscopic image of vessels.
 This 3D blood vessels allow HemeLB to simulate the flow of fluid, like blood, inside it.
 Thus, allowing scientists and doctors to learn how a blood will flow in a given vessels.
-The developer of HemeLB envision that it will be an integral part of medical decisions in the future [9].
+Developers of HemeLB envision that it will be an integral part of medical decisions in the future [9].

 Currently, HemeLB usage is complex and hard.
 It comprises of many steps in the